Rjshakya/inboxkit-assignment/README.md

 A real-time, turn-based multiplayer grid-claiming game built with a modern TypeScript stack.
 Players join game sessions, take turns claiming cells on a shared 20x20 grid, and compete for the highest score — all synchronized live via WebSockets.

-> This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript monorepo starter.

 ## Overview

 Grid Lock is a full-stack application demonstrating real-time multiplayer game state management using **WebSockets**, **Redis** (for ephemeral game state and pub/sub broadcasting), and a **PostgreSQL** database (for persistent user data, authentication, and session records).
 It uses a monorepo architecture powered by **Turborepo** and **pnpm workspaces**.